 - How facial palsy changed your life.

 - How you have been helped by a particular treatment.
+Please note we do not share stories about treatments which are not routinely offered via the NHS.

 - Any advice you have for other patients, for the medical profession and for the general public.